Rendering issues? No embedded tables!

 To wrap the image, you'll need to click the image itself so it's highlighted blue, then click where you'd like it to align.

-You'll see the difference in these three stages: stage 1 - before wrapping, stage 2 - wrapping to the right, stage 3 - wrapping to the left
+You will see the difference in these three stages: stage 1 - before wrapping, stage 2 - wrapping to the right, stage 3 - wrapping to the left